 The Points Based System (PBS) reflects the UK Home Office immigration rules and includes the concept of Sponsorship, in which education providers must be licensed by the UK Visas and Immigration (UKVI).
-Queen’s University is a Tier 4 Sponsor and has a UKVI Sponsor Licence.
-Under PBS students who wish to enter the UK apply under Tier 4 (General) Student Visa.
+Queen’s University is a Student Visa Sponsor and has a UKVI Sponsor Licence.
+Under PBS students who wish to enter the UK apply under the Student Visa route (formerly Tier 4).

-When you apply for a Tier 4 visa you must include a Confirmation of Acceptance for Studies (CAS) number.
+When you apply for a Student visa you must include a Confirmation of Acceptance for Studies (CAS) number.
 The University will assign your CAS number through the UK Visas and Immigration system.
 In advance of issuing your CAS, the Admissions and Access Service will send you a form for you to provide details of any previous study in the UK, including copies of previous visa stamps.
-This form mustbe returned before a CAS can be issued.
+This form must be returned to email@example.com before a CAS can be issued.

 The CAS number will be included in a letter called a ‘CAS statement’ which will be sent to you by the Admissions and Access Service.
 This will have important information that you need for your visa application.